marvinpinto/laptop/README.md

 1. Reboot the machine after everything installs correctly.
 1. Follow the instructions to restore the GPG keys.
 1. Follow the instructions to restore all the data files.
+1. Follow the instructions to restore all the base project directories.